achiang/node-app/README.md

-# juju charm to deploy a user-defined node.js app
+# Deploy a user-defined node.js application

 This is an example
 [juju](http://juju.ubuntu.com)